-Young Adolescent Habilitative Learning Program (AHLP)
+Adolescent Habilitative Learning Program (AHLP)

-The Adolescent Habilitative Learning Program (AHLP) provides a combination of mental health and educational services to adolescents enrolled in high school whose emotional/behavioral disturbances prevent them from learning and functioning in a regular classroom setting.
-The program is designed to provide group interventions to youth who have symptoms of anger, distress, depression and/or anxiety and with severe impairment in their life functioning.
+The Adolescent Habilitative Learning Program (AHLP) is a collaborative program between ICBHS, Special Education Local Plan Areas (SELPA), and Imperial County high school districts.
+This program provides a combination of mental health and educational services to adolescents enrolled in high school whose emotional/behavioral disturbances prevent them from learning and functioning in a regular classroom setting.
+AHLP is designed to provide group interventions to youth who have symptoms of anger, distress, depression and/or anxiety and with severe impairment in their life functioning.
 Youth in the AHLP program may also require medication treatment and frequent monitoring to address their behavioral health symptoms and assist with their desired recovery.
 The goals of the AHLP program consist of the following:

-- Treat and stabilize acute, brief emotional and behavioral disorders, which may otherwise require inpatient care. - Alleviate serious behavioral excesses or deficits which interfere with personal, family, and social functioning. - Provide a structure and supportive environment that serves as transition between the school and outpatient services. - Provide comprehensive, multi-disciplinary assessment as a basis for creating psychosocial and behavioral treatment plans. - ❖ Treat and stabilize acute, brief emotional and behavioral disorders, which may otherwise require inpatient care.
+- Treat and stabilize acute, brief emotional and behavioral disorders, which may otherwise require inpatient care. - Alleviate serious behavioral excesses or deficits which interfere with personal, family, and social functioning. - Provide a structure and supportive environment that serves as transition between the school and outpatient services. - Provide comprehensive, multi-disciplinary assessment as a basis for creating psychosocial and behavioral treatment plans.

-Behavioral Health Services in Juvenile Hall
+Services at Juvenile Hall

-Imperial County Behavioral Health Services (ICBHS) provides specialty mental health services to highrisk youth who are detained at the Juvenile Hall facility and that meet medical necessity.
-All incarcerated youth are screened for potential mental health issues by Juvenile Hall staff at the point of admission using the Massachusetts Youth Screening Instrument (MAYSI-2).
+YAYA provides specialty mental health services to high-risk youth who are detained at the Juvenile Hall facility and that meet medical necessity.
+All incarcerated youth are screened by Juvenile Hall staff for mental health services at the point of admission using the Massachusetts Youth Screening Instrument (MAYSI-2).
 If a need for mental health services is identified, Juvenile Hall staff completes a referral to Imperial County Behavioral Health Services.
+All youth referred to ICBHS receive a comprehensive initial assessment by a therapist who makes treatment recommendations.

-All youth referred to Imperial County Behavioral Health Services receive a comprehensive initial assessment by a clinician who makes treatment recommendations.
-Referrals to ICBHS can also be initiated by juvenile hall staff, Probation Officers, or nursing staff at any time during a youth's stay at Juvenile Hall if mental health needs are identified after the youth's admission or if a youth requests services.
-During 2023, ICBHS Juvenile Hall Services received 120 referrals and provided the following services:
+Referrals to ICBHS can also be initiated by Juvenile Hall staff, Probation Officers, or NaphCare nursing staff at any time during a youth's stay at Juvenile Hall if mental health needs are identified after the youth's admission or if a youth requests services.
+During 2024, ICBHS received 88 referrals from Juvenile Hall staff and provided the following services:

-Mental Health Services
+- Mental Health Services - Individual Therapy

-Targeted Case Management
+- Targeted Case Management - Medication Support